-After completion of all of our analyses we define a final annual analysis as the average of our twelve monthly mean fields in the upper 1500 m of the ocean.
+After completion of all of our analyses we define a final annual analysis as the average of our twelve monthly-mean fields in the upper 1500 m of the ocean.
 Below 1500 m depth we define an annual analysis as the mean of the four seasonal analyses.
 Our final seasonal analyses are defined as the average of the monthly analyses in the upper 1500 m of the ocean.
-Monthly fields computed as the average of six "decadal" monthly analyses are also included.